Dr. Pen med nålpatron för microneedling och val av rätt nålar.

 What is the difference between dermaroller and Dr. Pen?

 A dermaroller is a manual tool with a fixed needle depth, while a Dr. Pen is motorized and has adjustable needle depth.
-This allows the treatment to be more precisely adapted to the area and skin problem.
+This allows the treatment to be more precisely tailored to the area and skin problem.

 Which needle cartridge is most Gentle?

-Common Mistakes and Misunderstandings
+Common mistakes and misunderstandings

-- Too deep, too soon: increasing the depth before knowing how the skin reacts.
+• Too deep, too soon: increasing the depth before knowing how the skin reacts.

 Summary